AndrewRoddy/OS-Assignment2/README.md

 COMPILER = g++
 COMPILERFLAGS = -std=c++17
 ```
-Chooses the compiler and the version of C++ to run.
+Chooses the compiler and the standard of C++ to run.
 Here it chooses C++17.

 ```
 TARGETS = a.out